-Students who lose an article should check with the main office.
-Students who find articles should bring them to the main office.
+Students who lose an article should check with the main office or Lost & Found in the Collaborative Learning Center (CLC).
+Students who find articles should bring them to the CLC.

 Visits and Visitors

 Bishop Chatard students are permitted to visit other schools, including their former elementary school, only if they obtain the written permission of that school principal and it is part of a visit where the school is open to the public.